 8. CURRENCY SWAP ARRANGEMENT: A participant desirous of availing of the swap facility as defined in Rule 3 (h) should request the Secretary General in such format as he prescribes.
 The nature and scope of swap arrangement will be as described hereunder:

 (a) "Eligibility".
-Subject to sub-rule (d) of this Rule, any participant in net deficit (ACU dollar and ACU euro accounts collectively) at the end of a settlement period shall be eligible to avail of the facility.
+Subject to sub-rule (d) of this Rule, any participant in net deficit (ACU dollar, ACU euro and ACU yen accounts collectively) at the end of a settlement period shall be eligible to avail of the facility.
 Participants whose countries have special payment arrangements between themselves will not be eligible to avail of this facility from each other.

 (b) "Entitlement".
-At the end of each calendar year, the Secretary General shall advise each participant by swift or telex or cable of its entitlement in ACU dollar using the exchange rate referred to in Rule 7.
-Every eligible participant shall be entitled to the facility from every other participant up to 20% of the average gross payments (ACU dollar and ACU euro accounts collectively) made by it through the ACU mechanism to other participants during the three previous calendar years.
-A participant shall not, however, draw more than its net deficit (ACU dollar and ACU euro accounts collectively) at the end of a settlement period.
-The drawal by each participant from each other participant shall be in the same proportion as its net deficit (ACU dollar and ACU euro accounts collectively) bears to its maximum entitlement.
-The drawal may be effected in a currency (US dollar or euro) decided by mutual agreement.
+At the end of each calendar year, the Secretary General shall advise each participant by swift or cable or Message Management Module (MMM) or Tested Fax of its entitlement in ACU dollar using the exchange rate referred to in Rule 7.
+Every eligible participant shall be entitled to the facility from every other participant up to 20% of the average gross payments (ACU dollar, ACU euro and ACU yen accounts collectively) made by it through the ACU mechanism to other participants during the three previous calendar years.
+A participant shall not, however, draw more than its net deficit (ACU dollar, ACU euro and ACU yen accounts collectively) at the end of a settlement period.
+The drawal by each participant from each other participant shall be in the same proportion as its net deficit (ACU dollar, ACU euro and ACU yen accounts collectively) bears to its maximum entitlement.
+The drawal may be effected in a currency (US dollar or euro or Japanese Yen) decided by mutual agreement.

 (c) "Rate of Interest".
-The rate of interest chargeable on each drawal would be equal to US dollar or euro LIMEAN derived from the respective two months LIBOR declared by the British Bankers' Association, applicable for the concerned value date.
-If the rate is not available from British Bankers' Association, the Secretary General shall ascertain it from any other London clearing bank at his discretion and if it is not available from any such bank, the rate of British Bankers' Association applicable for the immediately preceding value date will apply.
+The rate of interest chargeable on each drawal would be equal to US dollar or euro or Japanese yen LIBOR declared by the Inter-Continental Exchange, applicable for the concerned value date.
+If the rate is not available from the Inter-Continental Exchange, the Secretary General shall ascertain it from any other London clearing bank at his discretion and if it is not available from any such bank, the rate of the Inter-Continental Exchange applicable for the immediately preceding value date will apply.

 (d) "Other Conditions".
 A participant may draw under the swap arrangement for a period of 2 months at a time.
 Such a participant shall not be entitled to draw under the arrangement at the time of the next following settlement.

-9. ACCOUNTS KEPT BY THE CLEARING UNION: The Clearing Union shall maintain two accounts (ACU dollar and ACU euro accounts) for each participant to which the payments advised by the participants will be debited or credited.
+9. ACCOUNTS KEPT BY THE CLEARING UNION: The Clearing Union shall maintain three accounts (ACU dollar, ACU euro and ACU yen accounts) for each participant to which the payments advised by the participants will be debited or credited.
 Interest will be payable by the participants on the net debit balances and receivable on the net credit balances, calculated at the interest rate referred to in Rule 10, on the daily balances outstanding.

 (a) Interest on the net debit and net credit balance will be calculated by the Clearing Union on the daily outstandings by the product method, taking a year as comprising 360 days and shall be debited or credited to the participants' accounts at the end of each settlement period.
-The rate of interest applicable for a settlement period will be the closing rate on the first working day of the last week of the previous calendar month offered by the Bank for International Settlements for one month US dollar and euro deposits.
-In the event that the Bank for International Settlements does not quote rates for such deposits, the last available rate will apply until such rates become available.
+The rate of interest applicable for a settlement period will be the closing rate on the first working day of the last week of the previous calendar month offered by the Inter-Continental Exchange for one month US Dollar, Euro and Japanese Yen deposits.
+In the event that the Inter-Continental Exchange does not quote rates for such deposits, the last available rate will apply until such rates become available.
 However, the Board may decide upon a substitute rate if necessary.

 (i) one percent per annum over the rate for the relevant settlement period or periods under sub-rule (a), or;